 - Bring a large pot of water to a boil then add gluten free spaghetti or ramen noodles and cook until al dente.
 BEFORE DRAINING, carefully scoop out 1 cup pasta cooking water then set aside.
 Drain pasta then return to pot.

 - Meanwhile, combine peanut butter, gluten free Tamari, coconut sugar, sesame oil, Siracha chili sauce, ground ginger, garlic, and a squeeze of fresh lime juice in a small bowl then stir to combine - it's ok if the sauce isn't completely smooth.

-- Add sauce, green onions, and minced peanuts to the hot pasta, plus 2 Tablespoons pasta cooking water, then stir until noodles are coated and the sauce is completely smooth.
-Add more pasta cooking water if needed to reach a smooth consistency.
+- Add sauce, green onions, and minced peanuts to the hot pasta, plus a few Tablespoons pasta cooking water, then stir until noodles are coated and the sauce is completely smooth.
+Add more pasta cooking water as needed to reach a smooth consistency.

 - Scoop into bowls then serve with lime wedges and toppings.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.